BMW 3-series 2006-2011: N52 vs N54 engines, problems, pros and cons

 Is there burnt oil smell in the engine compartment (this is usually a sign of oil leaks).

 During a test-drive: In the N52, the ticking noise at idle could be caused by a faulty lifter.
-In the N54, watch out for turbocharger and wastegate rattle.
-There are several Youtube videos that demonstrate various types of noises.
+In the N54, watch out for noisy turbochargers and wastegate rattles.
+There are several YouTube videos that demonstrate various types of noises.
 Test the manual shift mode of the automatic transmission, some owners report a problem with the tranny that prevents it from going into manual shift.
-Read more: How to inspect and test drive a used car.
+Read more: Signs of automatic transmission problems when test driving a used car

 Before buying, have the car inspected by an independent BMW specialist or a dealer.

 describes the upgrade process and the results.
 This upgrade won't be cheap, but the results are interesting.

 The advantage of the Run-Flat tires is that they can be driven temporarily at limited speed even without pressure.
 However, cars equipped with run-flat tires have no spare tire.
 There is an ongoing debate on run-flat vs. conventional tires, with many BMW owners complaining about the rough and noisy ride and replacement cost of run-flats.
 Some owners chose to switch to conventional tires.
 This post